Yanaka Historical Walking Tour in Tokyo's Old TownFeel the ordinary day of locals in the Tokyo's old town★★★★★

-Throughout the walking tour, you can see the ongoing daily activities carried out in the market, and enjoy local snacks and street foods in the backstreets.
+Throughout the walking tour, you will see the ongoing daily activities carried out in the market, and enjoy local snacks and street foods in the backstreets.

-To begin, we'll head to Nezu shrine, the oldest in Tokyo, to take amazing photos of the torii gates and gain some insight into Japan's traditional religion, Shintonism.
+To begin, we'll head to Nezu shrine, the oldest shrine in Tokyo, to take amazing photos of the torii gates and gain some insight into Japan's traditional religion, Shintoism.

 Afterwards, we'll pass through residential areas where many locals live.
 There are plenty of charming local shops and stalls to explore along the way!
 We'll stop by one local cafe for an hour break to craft a lucky cat statue (painting experience).

-To round out the journey, we'll partake in delicious food sampling in Yanaka Ginza, a shopping street which best represents the flavors of Old Tokyo.
-There, you'll find shops selling selling delectable food and snacks.
-We can enjoy trying local deli foods.
+To round out the journey, we'll partake in delicious food sampling in Yanaka Ginza, a shopping street which best represents the flavors of old Tokyo.
+Here, you'll find shops selling delectable food and snacks.
+We can enjoy the local deli foods.

-One charactaristic of this walking tour is that getting to know actually japanese lives by hearing real voices from a local guide!
+One characteristic of this walking tour is getting to know how the Japanese actually live from a local guide!

-I would recommend this tour to any travelers who are interested in seeing the different side of Tokyo and witness the deep local lifestyle.
+I would recommend this tour to any traveler who is interested in seeing a different side of Tokyo and in witnessing the deep local lifestyle.

-Let's window into the whole different side of Tokyo with us!
+Let's window into a whole different side of Tokyo!

 Feel the Shinto vibe as you cross a vibrant red arch in Nezu Shrine, a portal into another world

-After meeting up at Nezu station, we'll head for Nezu shrine, one of the oldest shrines in Tokyo.
+After meeting at Nezu station, we'll head for Nezu shrine, one of the oldest shrines in Tokyo.
 You may recognize it, as it's a place famous for its tunnel of vermilion torii gates, also seen at Kyoto's Fushimi Inari shrine.
-While your guide shares Japanese cultural and historical tidbits, we'll take great photos in and around the tunnel.
-You can gain insight into how one can pray at shrines and how to behave at them.
+While your guide shares cultural and historical tidbits about Japan, we'll take great photos in and around the tunnel.
+You can learn how one can pray at shrines and how to behave at them.

-Craft a lucky cat for your travel memory in an cafe of the old folk house
+Craft a lucky cat for your travel memory in a cafe of an old folk house

-After a nice long walk, we will rest in a cafe with a drink and sweert.
-This is the first cafe in Japan that provides workshops to craft lucky cat statues that will bring luck and happiness.
-Let's paint your statue with your favorite color and patterns, and make your cat keep your memory from Japan for good.
+After a nice long walk, we will rest in a cafe with a drink and sweets.
+This is the first cafe in Japan that provides workshops to craft lucky cat statues that bring luck and happiness.
+Paint a cat statue with your favorite color and patterns, and make your cat keep your memories from Japan for good.

 Sample a variety of local foods as you stroll around Yanaka Ginza and find yourself in a cozy house that serves Soba lunch, a food engrained in Japanese culture